-I was in Bootcamp earlier and we got on to the topic of sugars and what the real problem is with them because a few of the girls had watched the above video and asked some questions about it.
+I was in Bootcamp earlier and we got on to the topic of sugars and what the real problem is with them because a few of the girls had watched the below video and asked some questions about it.
 It really is interesting stuff if you haven’t already watched it.

 I’ll break it down below if you want to skip through it.

-Keep in mind that Dr Lustig is an Endocrinologist not a GP or ‘normal’ doctor.
+Keep in mind that Dr Lustig is an Endocrinologist, not a GP or ‘normal’ doctor.
 In general, GP’s know very little about nutrition and its effects on our endocrine (hormonal) system.

 If you are stuck for time I will go through the first 10 minutes (the most important part) of the video below.